Pension auto-enrolment and Nest

 Nest stands for National Employment Savings Trust.
 It is a low-cost workplace pension scheme that has an obligation to accept all employers that want to use it.

 Nest was set up by the government to make the process of auto-enrolment easier for employers.
-You can read more about this type of pension in our guide, Company pensions explained.
+You can read more about this type of pension in our guide, what is a company pension?

 Nest allows employees varying levels of control over their pension arrangements.
 Savers can choose the 'default' fund options and allow their pot to be managed by Nest, or they can choose from the six funds and change their contribution levels to suit their circumstances.